paralin/mintable/docs/README.md

 You might want to do this to standardize values between financial institutions (`XFER` -> `Transfer`), or tune things to suit your particular budgeting needs (described below).

-For example, let's say you want to know how much you are spending on coffee each month, but Plaid/your bank categorizes your favorite shops as `Restaurants – Fast Food`.
+For example, let's say you want to know how much you are spending on coffee each month, but your bank categorizes your favorite shops as `Restaurants – Fast Food`.
 You might add the following to your `transactions.rules` config:

 ```json
 "rules": [